Adrian Mihalcea: Late career

-He ended his career at Unirea Slobozia, in Liga II.
-He helped the team maintain its place in the second division in 2012–13 season, and in June 2013 he announced his retirement, citing his desire to start his coaching career.
+Mihalcea ended his career at his hometown club Unirea Slobozia in Liga II.
+He helped the team maintain its place in the second division in the 2012–13 season, and in June 2013 he announced his retirement, citing his desire to start his coaching career.
+He came out of retirement in 2021, playing for several years for Liga IV team Abatorul Slobozia, while also working as the head coach of Unirea Slobozia.